James Outman Preview, Player Props: Dodgers vs. Rockies

-James Outman -- with an on-base percentage of .300 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Noah Davis on the mound, on September 27 at 8:40 PM ET.
+On Thursday, James Outman (.622 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

-He had four hits (going 4-for-6) in his most recent game against the Rockies.
+He racked up two extra-base hits in his most recent appearance (3-for-4 with a double, a home run and an RBI) against the Rockies.

 Sportsbook Promo Codes